ARTICLE 1: Name and Area

 Adopted at the regular general membership meeting of THE CIA on Saturday, July 16, 2016 and approved by the Membership – effective July 16, 2016

 President: Jorge Palafox

 Treasurer: Joan Allen

 These By-Laws were amended and then approved, respectively, by the Membership on July 16, 2016

-Copyright © 2021 Cayuga Improvement Association - All Rights Reserved.
+Copyright © 2022 Cayuga Neighborhood Improvement Association - All Rights Reserved.